BrunoCandia/Docker-Flow-Client/README.md

 docker exec -it <containerId> npm run test
 ```

-3-npm run build (Builds a prod version of the app)
+3. npm run build (Builds a prod version of the app)

 ### Docker-Compose process